Storm Agnes

 Agnes is projected to track across the Bay of Biscay from Tuesday into Wednesday night, posing a threat to shipping in this region during its intensification phase.

-As it nears the coastal areas of and the UK, peak gusts could reach a staggering 150-170 km/h on Wednesday morning.
-Additionally, the system's deep central pressure will generate significant heights, with maximum heights of approximately 10 meters expected before the storm reaches the southern coast of and the southwest UK.
+As it nears the coastal areas of Ireland and the UK, peak wind gusts could reach a staggering 150-170 km/h on Wednesday morning.
+Additionally, the system's deep central pressure will generate significant wave heights, with maximum heights of approximately 10 meters expected before the storm reaches the southern coast of Ireland and the southwest UK.
 The highest waves are anticipated from Tuesday night through Wednesday morning.

 While the general consensus among weather models indicates that the heaviest rainfall will remain west of Ireland, it's essential to stay vigilant.
 Agnes is expected to traverse the central British Isles on Wednesday, gradually weakening as it moves into the North Sea by Thursday.